You try to open Precision X1, but it closes itself after the splash screen, and the main window won’t open at all.

 Warning: if your computer can’t cool its CPU VRM properly, then raising the power limits may cause it to suddenly shut down.
 If that’s the case, you need to give the VRM more cooling like I did here.

 If any DPTF devices are still present, please tell me their hardware IDs in the comments.
 (To check hardware ID: right click on the device, Properties, Details, select “Hardware Ids” in the drop-down menu.)

-A lot of laptops have further Power Limits controlled by the EC, which is much harder if not impossible to change.
+A lot of laptops have further Power Limits controlled by the EC, which is much harder change.

 These laptops include:

 - Lenovo Yoga 720-15IKB